ayonsanyal/functional-shopping-cart/README.md

  Note : Except checkout,all the end points are only POST based but it is in my ToDo list to create GET based end points also.

- Now to run, first open the terminal pointing to the root folder of this project.
+ Now to run, first clone this project then open the terminal pointing to the root folder of this project.

 #  Then write sbt clean compile
 #  After its successful completion,write sbt test to run the tests.